deavmi/twine/doc/arp.md

-Therefore we discover that we have the above mapping function which requires the network-layer $h_i$ address you wish to resolve and the link $l_i$ over which theresolution must be done, this then mapping to a single scalar - the link-layer address, $addr_{LL_i}$.
+Therefore we discover that we have the above mapping function which requires the network-layer $h_i$ address you wish to resolve and the link $l_i$ over which the resolution must be done, this then mapping to a single scalar - the link-layer address, $addr_{LL_i}$.

 ## Implementation

-We will begin the examination of the code at the deepest level which models this mathematical function earlier, first, afterwhich we will then consider the code which calls it and how that works.
+We will begin the examination of the code at the deepest level which models this mathematical function earlier, first, after which we will then consider the code which calls it and how that works.

 ### The entry type